 Paula Palermo / ppalermo@norwalkacts.org

-Data Director
+Data consultant

-Paula Palermo is the Data Director for Norwalk ACTS, a Cradle to Career Collective Impact Organization in Norwalk, CT.
+Paula Palermo is the Data Consultant for Norwalk ACTS, a Cradle to Career Collective Impact Organization in Norwalk, CT.
 Her responsibilities include providing data management and visualization support for Norwalk ACTS members and leading the effort to analyze better and use community and student data to improve outcomes for Norwalk’s children.
 In 2018, Paula completed an 8-month fellowship with Tableau Software with participants from 17 cities around the United States that are members of the StriveTogether Cradle to Career Network.

 Before Norwalk ACTS, Paula was a technology consultant for 20 years, supporting customers in the area’s education, healthcare, private industry, and non-profit sectors.
 Before that, she held engineering positions at Black & Decker and Perkin Elmer.
 She is a graduate of RIT with a BS in Mechanical Engineering.